Social Path / Super Bowl (Japanese Ver.)

 Social Path / Super Bowl (Japanese Ver.)
 (Note: Also titled Social Path (Feat.
 Lisa) / Super Bowl (Japanese Ver.)) is the third Japanese-language extended play (12th overall) by South Korean boy band Stray Kids.
 It was released on September 6, 2023, through Epic Records Japan.
-It has been marketed as the group's "Japan first EP", despite having two previous (All In (2020), and Circus (2022)), which were officially classified as "mini-album".
+It has been marketed as the group's "Japan first EP", despite having two previous (All In (2020), and Circus (2022)), which were officially classified as "mini-albums".

 Social Path / Super Bowl (Japanese Ver.) features a guest appearance from Japanese singer-songwriter Lisa.
 Commercially, the EP reached number one on the Oricon Albums Chart and Billboard Japan Hot Albums for two consecutive weeks, and was certified million by Recording Industry Association of Japan (RIAJ).
 It won Best 5 Singles at the 38th Japan Gold Disc Award.

 Background and release

 On June 26, 2023, the group announced their first Japanese-language extended play, set to be released on September 6.
 Pre-orders began on the same day, coming in four editions–limited A and B, regular, and eight different-cover fanclub editions.
 On July 27, Stray Kids revealed the EP title Social Path (Feat.
 Lisa) / Super Bowl (Japanese Ver.), alongside the track listing, confirmed double lead single "Social Path", featuring Japanese singer-songwriter Lisa, and the Japanese version of "Super Bowl", originally from the group's third studio album 5-Star.
 The cover artworks for all editions were unveiled on July 31.
 The Japanese version of "Super Bowl" was released on August 10, while "Social Path" came on the 30th, both alongside its accompanying music video.